dereksutton/logo-generator/README.md

 ## Contributors
 Project requirements provided by Georgia Tech Coding Bootcamp.
-Project deliverables built by [github/dereksutton](https://github.com/dereksutton)
+Project deliverables built by [github/dereksutton](https://github.com/dereksutton) Resources used for better understanding async functions: [Resource 1](https://2ality.com/2016/10/async-function-tips.html), [Resource 2](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function)
+Resource used for better understanding constructors: [Resource 1](https://rollbar.com/blog/javascript-constructors/#:~:text=Errors%20With%20Rollbar-,What%20is%20a%20Constructor%20in%20JavaScript%3F,created%20using%20the%20new%20keyword.)

 This application is open-source under an MIT License - please feel free to clone to your local drive to contribute.
 Once you've completed your work, please submit a Pull Request for review.